SERVICE & USE INFORMATION

 Option 1: Come to the library and get a permanent card.
 Bring an ID and proof of current residence (a mailed bill or another official document) to Clinton Public Library.
 You will be asked to fill out a short form and then you’ll be issued a card.

 Option 2: Get an instant temporary card online now, then convert it to a permanent card when you get a chance.
-Use it to checkout materials from the library, access digital audiobooks, digital magazines, and ebooks (OverDrive, Libby, & Hoopla), use our LinkedIn Learning subscription, Creativebug art & craft tutorials, and Brainfuse HelpNow tutoring and homework help.
+Use it to checkout materials from the library, access digital audiobooks, digital magazines, and ebooks (OverDrive, Libby, & Hoopla) and use our LinkedIn Learning subscription.
 Temporary cards do not work for Gale Courses or Transparent Language.

 Does my library card expire?